EugeneBad/pico-powermeter/calibration/README.md

 ## Pre-Calibration Setup
-Before beginning the calibration, we need to prepare the bike and the Raspberry Pi Pico to take accurate readings.
+Before beginning the calibration, we need to prepare the exercise bike and the Raspberry Pi Pico to take accurate readings.

 ### Prepare the Pico: